Fit as a Mama Bear

 What if I forgot to make a thumbprint before I cooked the cookies?

-Not a problem!
-You can actually make the thumbprint before or after the cookies are cooked.
+If you forgot to make a thumbprint before baking the cookies, know that you can do it after.
 Because the cookies come out hot though, I'd recommend using a spoon to press into the cookies and not your finger.

 Shelby Stover

-Sweetened with honey and light in texture, these dairy-free thumbprint cookies are topped with a healthy chocolate frosting for a tasty dessert.
+Sweetened with honey and light in texture, these almond coocnut thumbprint cookies are topped with a healthy chocolate frosting for a tasty dessert.

 5 from 1 vote